Replacing Animals in Secondary Education

-BC Teachers’ Federation New Teachers’ Conference – we were accepted for a workshop at the 2016 conference, and have been accepted again this year for both a workshop and exhibit booth.
+BC Teachers’ Federation New Teachers’ Conference – we were accepted for a workshop at the 2016 and 2017 conferences, and will be applying to be part of the conference again in 2018.

-Surrey Teachers’ Association Convention – we attended the 2016 Convention and will be back again this year with an exhibit booth.
+Surrey Teachers’ Association Convention – we attended the 2016 and 2017 Conventions and will be hopefully be back next year with an exhibitor booth and workshop for teachers.

 Handsworth Secondary Be Aware Fair – the wonderful students at Handsworth Secondary School in North Vancouver put together a great event in 2016 that we were invited to be a part of.
 We had the chance to speak to students and teachers at the school and demo some non-animal methods for science education.

 Argyle Secondary Sustainability Fair – an amazing student group at Argyle Secondary School in North Vancouver curated an event in 2016 that we were invited to.
 We put up our exhibit booth and provide demonstrations of non-animal methods for science teaching.